Info360 Asset Key Features | New and Existing Features | Autodesk

 Integrated workflow for inspections

-Connect the office and field with streamlined collaboration, data exchange and communication within the inspection and approval process – directly in the application.
-The inspection workflow simplifies submissions, reviews and approvals, enabling easy flagging, correction and re-submission of inspections for transparent review, edit and data tracking. (video: 37 secs)
+Connect the office and field with streamlined collaboration, data exchange, and communication within the inspection and approval process—directly in the application.
+The inspection workflow simplifies submissions, reviews, and approvals, enabling easy flagging, correction, and re-submission of inspections for transparent review, edit, and data tracking. (video: 37 sec.)

 NEW